X-I-A/xia-tutorial-api-01/Readme.md

 * main.py: Entry points
 * requirements.txt, requirement-xia.txt: pip package dependencies

+That is all what you need to make it work

 ### Next Step: Making your data persistent

 Data Model use by default RamEngine which keeps data in Memory.